General information about the ESP8266 port¶

 The above may also happen after an application terminates and quits to the REPL for any reason including an exception.
 Subsequent arrival of data provokes the failure with the above error message repeatedly issued.
 So, sockets should be closed in any case, regardless whether an application terminates successfully or by an exception, for example using try/finally:

 sock = socket(...) try: # Use sock finally: sock.close()

-- No support for Diffie-Hellman (DH) key exchange and Elliptic-curve cryptography (ECC).
-This means it can’t work with sites which force the use of these features (it works ok with classic RSA certificates).
+No support for Diffie-Hellman (DH) key exchange and Elliptic-curve cryptography (ECC).
+This means it can’t work with sites which require the use of these features (it works ok with the typical sites that use RSA certificates).

-Besides axTLS own limitations, the configuration used for MicroPython is highly optimized for code size, which leads to additional limitations (these may be lifted in the future):
+Besides axTLS’s own limitations, the configuration used for MicroPython is highly optimized for code size, which leads to additional limitations (these may be lifted in the future):

 Besides axTLS specific limitations described above, there’s another generic limitation with usage of TLS on the low-memory devices:

 The TLS standard specifies the maximum length of the TLS record (unit of TLS communication, the entire record must be buffered before it can be processed) as 16KB.
 That’s almost half of the available ESP8266 memory, and inside a more or less advanced application would be hard to allocate due to memory fragmentation issues.
 As a compromise, a smaller buffer is used, with the idea that the most interesting usage for SSL would be accessing various REST APIs, which usually require much smaller messages.
 The buffers size is on the order of 5KB, and is adjusted from time to time, taking as a reference being able to access https://google.com .
 The smaller buffer however means that some sites can’t be accessed using it, and it’s not possible to stream large amounts of data. axTLS does have support for TLS’s Max Fragment Size extension, but no HTTPS website does, so use of the extension is really only effective for local communication with other devices.